sakibcy/Flutter-Features/README.md

 The AssetBundle class provides access to custom resources such as images, fonts, audio, data files, and more.
 Before a Flutter app can use a resource, you must declare it in the pubspec.yaml file.

-// pubspec.yaml file to edit
+`pubspec.yaml` file to edit

 <br>

-## To add assets to your application, add an assets section, like this:
+## To add assets to your application, add an assets section on `pubspec.yaml`, like this:

 assets: